kajal0125/BankingSystem/Banking-System/Basic-Banking-System-master/README.md

-# Basic-Bannking-System
+# Banking-System

-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
-A dummy user can also be created.
+A Web Application used to transfer money between multiple users, containing data of 10 customers.

 # Tech Stack used -
 Front-end : HTML, CSS, Bootstrap & Javascript